basile-parent/cv_comics/README.md

 ## TODO
 - Content !
-- MAJOR : Keyboard navigation does not update url (with hashes)
-- Background images => contain everywhere
-- skip link to a11y parameters
 - a11y parameter: dys font (caution skills page)
 - a11y parameter: high contrasts
 - swipe on mobile